foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 The scripts submitted are referred to as **job scripts** or **job submission scripts** these are shell scripts (files ending `.sh`) and at a bare minimum specify:

 - how long the job needs to run for
-- on how many processors to use (assumed 1 unless otherwise told)
+- on how many processors to use (assumed 1 unless otherwise specified)

 With this information, the scheduler is able to run jobs at some point in the future when the resources become available.
 Crucially, the queue is **not** a first-come-first-serve and implements a [fair-share policy](#fair-share-policy) to guide the scheduler towards allocating resources fairly between different faculties.